 Playing the guitar is a hobby and a passion for many people the world over, as being able to play your favourite songs, or write your own, is so creative, satisfying, and enjoyable.

-While the constant challenge of learning new chords and ever more difficult songs will always keep you on your toes.
+While the constant challenge of learning new chords, melodies, and more difficult songs keeps you on your toes.

-And it's not only fun and rewarding, it can also be great for your health too.
+And it's not only fun and rewarding, it can also be great for your health and well-being too.

-As it relieves stress and anxiety, distracts you from physical aches and pains, stimulates your creative side, and makes you feel happy and good about yourself.
+As it can relieve stress and anxiety, distract you from any physical aches and pains, stimulate your creative side, and make you feel happy and good about yourself.

 Not to mention being a great skill to bring out at parties, especially if you're trying to impress the hot girl in the corner.

 So if you have a loved one that's always strumming away on their guitar, or one that wants to learn, why not get them a gift to encourage them.

-And to help you choose, I've put together the following list of gift ideas for guitar players that range from gifts for complete novices right through to guitar legends that make their own recordings.
+And to help you choose, I've put together the following list of gift ideas for guitar players that range from gifts for complete novices, right through to gifts for expert guitarists.

-Our first gift idea here is a capo, as these are great gifts to get for any aspiring guitarist.
+Our first gift idea here is a capo, as these are great gifts to get for any guitarist.

-They work by clamping down across all the strings of the fretboard at the fret where they are placed, which changes the pitch and sound, allowing the guitarist to play further up the fret board.
+They work by clamping down across all the strings of the guitar at the fret where they are placed, which changes the pitch and sound, allowing the guitarist to play further up the fret board.